-ATED – what does it mean for you?
+ATED explained: What does it mean for you?

-ATED works on a banding system, based on the value of a property: currently ranging from £3,800 to £244,750.
-The charge will increase each year in line with the Retail Price Index (RPI).
+ATED works on a banding system, based on the value of a property: currently ranging from £4,600 to £303,450.
+The charge will increase each year in line with Retail Price Index (RPI).

 There is also a Capital Gains Tax (CGT) liability on the disposal of UK residential property, regardless of the residency status of the seller.
-The resulting capital gain is liable to tax at the corporation tax rate, which is currently 19% but is due to increase to 25% from April 2023 onwards.
+The resulting capital gain is liable to tax at the corporation tax rate, which is currently 25%.
+Depending on the circumstances of the company, this can be reduced to a lower rate of 19%.

 What valuation do you need?